frankfont/happy-themes-vscode/README.md

 # Happy Themes for Visual Studio Code

 Bright, cheerful color themes for your VS Code IDE!
-Install one extension and get all the Happy themes: Yellow, Blue, Red, Green, and Purple.
+Install one extension and get all the Happy themes: Yellow, Blue, Red, Green, Purple, and more.

 ## How to Use

-1. Install Happy Themes from the VSCODE Extensions Marketplace.
+First install the **Happy Themes** extension from the VSCODE Extensions Marketplace.
 It is a free VSCODE extension.

+Then on the welcome page simply click the **"Set Color Theme"** button to pick from the list of happy options!

+*Or, if you want to know the keyboard shortcut ...*

-2. Open the Command Palette
+1. Open the Command Palette
     - MacOS: `Cmd+Shift+P`
     - WindowsOS: `Ctrl+Shift+P`).

-3. Type `Color Theme` and select **Preferences: Color Theme**.
+2. Type `Color Theme` and select **Preferences: Color Theme**.

-4. Choose any Happy theme and you are on your way!
+3. Choose any Happy theme and you are on your way!

    - Happy Yellow
    - Happy Blue